herbncrypto/matienzo.org/resume/resume2.markdown

 sidebar: false
 ---

-##### Brooklyn, NY — <i class="icon-envelope">&nbsp;</i> mark@matienzo.org — <i class="icon-link">&nbsp;</i> www.matienzo.org

-### Education

-* *Master of Science in Information* (Archives &amp; Records Management), University of Michigan, 2004
-* *Bachelor of Arts in Philosophy*, College of Wooster, Wooster, OH, 2001
+##### Digital Public Library of America, c/o Boston Public Library — 700 Boylston St — Boston, MA 02116 — <i class="icon-envelope">&nbsp;</i> mark@dp.la

 ### Experience

 <span class="label label-success"><i class="icon-time">&nbsp;</i> Full-Time</span> *Director of Technology*, Digital Public Library of America, Boston, MA (Dec 2013 - Present)<br/>

 > Responsible for the overall technology vision, architecture, and oversees and contributes to implementation for an early-stage non-profit organization dedicated to free and open access to digitized cultural heritage material.
 Oversees and manages  team of four developers, and serves as business and technical contact for contractors.
+Project manager and project director for the Hydra in a Box project, a partnership between DPLA, Stanford University, and DuraSpace, funded by the Institute for Museum and Library Services.

 <span class="label label-success"><i class="icon-time">&nbsp;</i> Full-Time</span> *Digital Archivist*, Manuscripts and Archives, Yale University Library, New Haven, CT (Jan 2010 - Dec 2013)<br/>
 *Librarian II,* Jan 2010 - Aug 2013; *Librarian III* (continuing appointment), Sep 2013 - Dec 2013 (awarded Jul 2013)